What did homoousios mean to the Nicene Council?

 Authors Quoted

-Due to ancient documents that have become available and substantial research, scholars today explain the fourth-century Arian Controversy very differently from a century ago.
+Due to ancient documents that have become available, stimulating significant progress in research, scholars today explain the fourth-century Arian Controversy very differently.
 In fact, R.P.C.
-Hanson described the traditional account of the Arian Controversy as a complete travesty[Show More]
+Hanson described the traditional account of the Arian Controversy, as was taught in the 19th century, as a complete travestyShow More

-This article relies largely on books by scholars of the last 50 years and quotes extensively from them.
-But, to simplify this article, almost all quotes are hidden in ‘Show more’ sections.
+This article quotes extensively from these authors.
+However, to simplify reading, almost all quotes are hidden in ‘Show More’ sections.
 Nevertheless, since the scholarly view of the Controversy has changed so much, and since this is a highly controversial subject, these quotes are a crucial part of this article.
-This article relies mainly on the recent books by R.P.C.
-Hanson, Rowan Williams, and Lewis Ayres.
-[Show More]

 Nicene Creed